asador/gRPCvsREST/Readme.md

 ```

 **Run with TLS:**
-Add the following `-D` command starts the server on port 8443 with TLS.
+Add the following `-D` command to start the server on port 8443 with TLS.
 This requires to have server private key and certificate be present in the same folder.
 ```
 -Dspring.profiles.active=tls
 ```